 In educational settings, these Adlerian techniques translate effectively into classroom management and student support strategies.
 Teachers might use lifestyle assessment principles by observing students' behaviour patterns and considering their family backgrounds when addressing learning difficulties.
 The encouragement technique proves particularly valuable in developing resilience and motivation amongst students who struggle with self-esteem issues.

 According to Adler's individual psychology, social interest development serves as another key therapeutic intervention.
 This involves helping clients recognise their interconnectedness with others and develop cooperative attitudes.
-In practice, this might include community service projects, group activities, or exploring how personal goals can align with broader social contributions, making this therapeutic approach particularly relevant for educational professionals working with young people.
+In practise, this might include community service projects, group activities, or exploring how personal goals can align with broader social contributions, making this therapeutic approach particularly relevant for educational professionals working with young people.

 Adlerian psychology offers educators powerful insights into student behaviour by focusing on the underlying purposes behind actions rather than simply addressing surface-level disruptions.
 According to Adler, children's misbehaviour typically stems from four mistaken goals: attention-seeking, power struggles, revenge, or displays of inadequacy.
 Teachers who understand these motivations can respond more effectively by addressing the root cause rather than merely implementing punitive measures.